Functions, Domains, and Ranges — the Machines Behind the Curtain

 |---|---|

-Now for the fun question: if “domain” and “range” are themselves machines, what are their domains and ranges?
+Now here’s the question that should make your brain itch: if Domain and Range are machines, what are their domains and ranges?

-Their outputs are sets: sometimes the set of real numbers, sometimes the set of integers, sometimes something stranger.
-Collect all those sets together, and you get their range—the set of all sets.
+Their outputs are sets: sometimes all real numbers, sometimes just the integers, sometimes something weirder.
+Collect all those possible outputs together and you get their range: the set of all sets.

 |---|---|---|